skypjack/entt/docs/md/meta.md

 auto factory = entt::meta<my_type>(context).type("reflected_type"_hs);
 ```

-By doing so, the new meta type won't be available in the default context but
+By doing so, the new meta type isn't available in the default context but is
-will be usable by passing around the new context when needed, such as when
+usable by passing around the new context when needed, such as when creating a
-creating a new `meta_any` object:
+new `meta_any` object:

 ```cpp
 entt::meta_any any{context, std::in_place_type<my_type>};
 ```

-Similarly, to search for meta types in a context other than the default one, it
+Similarly, to search for meta types in a context other than the default one,
-will be necessary to pass it to the `resolve` function:
+it's necessary to pass it to the `resolve` function:

 ```cpp
 entt::meta_type type = entt::resolve(context, "reflected_type"_hs)